Philip B. Duffy, Ph.D.President and Executive Director

 Expertise Pantropics, remote sensing, land use planning, indigenous forest communities

 Dr. Baccini is a remote sensing scientist whose interests focus on the use of satellite data for the monitoring of forest carbon, land cover, land cover change and the effects of environmental change on the terrestrial carbon cycle at the regional and global scale.
 Before joining the Center he was a research associate at Boston University and worked at the Food and Agriculture Organization of United Nations for the Forest Resources Assessment 1990 and 2000 monitoring tropical deforestation.
-He received his doctorate from Boston University.
+He received his doctorate in Geography and Environment from Boston University.

 Publications Research Gate